 Berry DeTox Tea

-Yogi Berry DeTox tea is a perfectly sweet blend that combines Hibiscus with the superfruit Açaí Berry, imparting bright and fruity notes while supplying antioxidants to help combat the effects of free radicals.
-Enjoyed as a part of your regular wellness program, Yogi Berry DeTox tea is sure to leave you feeling revitalized.*
+Yogi Berry DeTox tea combines cleansing herbs including Burdock and Dandelion with Hibiscus and the superfruit Açaí Berry, imparting bright and fruity notes while supporting healthy cleansing.
+Enjoyed as a part of your overall wellness program, Yogi Berry DeTox tea is sure to leave you feeling revitalized.*

 Yogi Berry DeTox Tea Ingredients

 Botanically-speaking, fennel seeds are not seeds, but are the fruits of the sweet fennel plant, an herb that has been cultivated for culinary and medicinal use for thousands of years.
 In India, fennel seeds are routinely chewed after meals to support digestion and to act as an herbal mouth freshener.

 Hibiscus is a large genus of about 200 flowering plants native to warm, temperate, subtropical and tropical regions throughout the world.
 Used as a primary ingredient in many herbal beverages, hibiscus flower is also used by herbalists to support bowel function and urination.
 In Traditional Chinese Medicine, hibiscus is used to support skin health.

 Burdock Root - a member of the daisy family that originated in Eurasia - is now firmly established as a naturalized plant in North America.
 Herbalists value burdock for helping to detoxify the liver.
 The root is served as a food in Japan, where it is known as gobo.
 Resembling a long brown carrot, burdock can be prepared in the same way you might enjoy a carrot, such as fresh juice or in a stir-fry dish.